 - Wash containers and jars well and let air dry.
 You can put quick pickles in any airtight container, but the jar is classic.

 - This is a recipe for refrigerator pickles – they are not intended to be shelf-stable.

 When looking at the image above, you want to make sure you’re using fresh cucumbers that are without a lot of defects.
 A fresh cucumber will result in a crisp pickle.
 Don’t use dented, spotted, or discolored cucumbers in your pickling process.

 The Kirby cucumber is the best and most common choice for pickles, but if you’re growing the English cucumber or Japanese cucumber in your garden (or some other type) you can feel free to try those out for this recipe.

 In this recipe we’re going to pickle the cucumbers with hot vinegar in a quick pickle method.
 It’s important here that the vinegar is hot!

-Boiling the vinegar makes it hot enough to penetrate what is being pickled.
+Boiling the vinegar makes it hot enough to penetrate the cuke (or whatever is being pickled).
 It’s the same principle seen in making tea; hot water steeps more intensely than cold.